-Rewind the clock just 100 years ago...
-Today's edition of the Atlanta Journal contains more information than a person living in 1913 would see in a lifetime.
+Rewind the clock 100 years ago, and today's edition of an Atlanta Journal contains more information than a person living in 1919 would see in a lifetime.
 There's a volcano of knowledge erupting all around us.

 Social commentator, Chris Kimball, points out that in the early half of the 1900s you had to have "guts."
 Courage and drive were what society valued most...